ManueleBazzichetto/github.io/index.md

 From October 2022, I will be a MSCA fellow at the Czech University of Life Sciences, wehere I will be investigating with [Petr Keil](https://petrkeil.github.io/website//) how extreme climatic events affect the temporal stability of vegetation communities!
 Our project is named COCOS (effects of Climatic extremes On eCOsystem Stability), and I will be soon posting news and info about it.

 A few words about what I like: stats, spatial analysis, coding in R, and creating maps (see an example here [LOTVS map](https://manuelebazzichetto.github.io/LOTVS_MAP/)).

+_"By learning to do the easy things the hard way, the hard things will become easy"_ (Royale & Dorazio)